Simple Family Organization:

 ○ Simply be willing to help when Mom and Dad ask for help!

-A: The savings account is a “rainy day fund.”
-They are to use it just as an adult would use a “rainy day fund.”
-No money can be taken from savings without talking to Mom and Dad.
-This provides us with opportunities to talk through situations and coach them on how to make “bigger” decisions with their money.
+A: The savings account is for special circumstances.
+For our children, the primary distinction between “spending” and “savings” money is that they have 99% freedom to spend their “spending money.”
+But they cannot spend anything from savings without first discussing it with Mom and Dad.
+This caveat provides us with opportunities to talk through situations and coach them on how to make “bigger” decisions with their money.

 Q: Do you really do this every week?

 A: Yes and no. Yes, they earn money every week.
-No, we don’t hold Pay Day every Sunday.
-During one really rough spell, we went SEVEN weeks without holding a Pay Day.
-Meanwhile, we racked up all kinds of notes on the calendar about extra money they earned, money they owed us after we purchased something at the store, etc. We eventually settled everything.
+No, we don’t hold Payday every Sunday.
+During one really rough spell, we went SEVENTEEN weeks without holding a payday!
+Meanwhile, we racked up dozens of notes on the calendar about extra money they earned, money they owed us after we purchased something at the store, etc. Eventually, we consolidated all notes into a spreadsheet and settled everything.
+(It turned out to be a good opportunity to teach them how a ledger works!)

 Sometimes, I feel a twinge of guilt set in over something I didn’t execute well with our allowance system.
 But, that’s when I remind myself that I’m not Enron; my accounting does not have to be perfect at this level of the game.
 That’s also when I consider my objectives (listed above) and realize that –even with imperfect execution– we are very clearly meeting our objectives!